f-rakee/NaiveBayes/README.md

 # NaiveBayes
-Naive Bayes algorithm for text classification
+The implementation of Naive Bayes algorithm for text classification in python.